-The Restorative Justice Coalition promotes an intentional and inclusive approach to building community, repairing harm, and providing support.
+The Restorative Practices Team promotes an intentional and inclusive approach to building community, repairing harm, and providing support.
 Through authentic conversation in circle format, we hope to build resilience across the Reed campus.

 Photo taken by Christian Selden

-The Restorative Justice Coalition is a student-led organization seeking to transform the power dynamics perpetuated by traditional justice processes at Reed.
+The Restorative Practices Team is a student-led organization seeking to transform the power dynamics perpetuated by traditional justice processes at Reed.
 Through the creation of intentional spaces for dialogue, accountability, and healing, we are working to build and sustain a community where everyone feels they have a voice.

-Restorative Justice is an alternative to traditional judicial systems.
+Restorative practices are an alternative to traditional judicial systems.
 It encourages story telling, taking accountability, and giving all parties a voice, and allows the harmed party to voice what they need in order to heal.
 It is a voluntary process, and it prioritizes healing to punishment.

 Who we are